airalab/robonomics-wiki/docs/backup-services.md

 <robo-wiki-note type="warning" title="WARNING">

-In order to restore your configuration, it is necessary to use a **custom IPFS gateway** such as Pinata.
+In order to backup and restore your configuration, it is necessary to use a **custom IPFS gateway** such as Pinata.
 Without it, your backup will be stored solely on your local IPFS node, which may prevent you from restoring your Home Assistant configuration in the event of a local node failure.

 </robo-wiki-note>